Lusail: Qetaifan Islands

 In large part, Qetaifan Island North will consist of tourist attractions such as water parks and hotels.

 Qetaifan Island South is composed of three islands.
 Prospective luxury villas, a marina waterfront, and marketplaces will be built here.
 Furthermore, a school for primary and secondary students is planned.

 Boulevard Commercial

 As the central hub of Lusail, retail and office space will be found here.
 Its street and buildings will be inspired by the Champs-Élysées avenue in France.
 Three kindergartens are in the works for this district.

-Lusail Boulevard in Downtown Lusail embodies a quintessential contemporary urbanism fused with Qatar's cultural fabric.
-A dynamic shopping, commercial, and residential destination, Lusail Boulevard is designed to be one of the focal points of Lusail’s downtown and provide easy access to pedestrians.